iamonnox/tradecontrol/docs/tc_functions.md

 # Trade Control - Functions

+Published on 25 November 2019.

-Providing insight into the functional dimensions of the schema design and business logic of [Trade Control](https://github.com/tradecontrol/sqlnode).
+Providing insight into the functional dimensions of the schema design and business logic of [Trade Control](https://tradecontrol.github.io).

 ## Licence